 Is Charlotte Lab School a uniform school?

 The Lab School is a uniform school.
-Students are required to wear a solid color (any color) collared shirt or long-sleeved shirt or dress, and either khaki or navy shorts, skirts, pants, or leggings.
+Students are required to wear a solid color (any color) collared shirt, Lab shirt, or long-sleeved shirt or dress, and either khaki or navy shorts, skirts, pants, or leggings.
 Due to frequent outings students are also required to wear sneakers to school daily unless otherwise specified.
+For more specific information, see our Uniform Guidelines.

 How are students admitted to Charlotte Lab School?